3,4-Dimethoxyphenethylamine

-3,4-Dimethoxyphenethylamine (DMPEA) is a chemical compound of the phenethylamine class.
+3,4-Dimethoxyphenethylamine (DMPEA or 3,4-DMPEA), also known as homoveratrylamine or O,O-dimethyldopamine, is a chemical compound of the phenethylamine family.
 It is an analogue of the major human neurotransmitter dopamine where the 3- and 4-position hydroxy groups have been replaced with methoxy groups.
-It is also closely related to mescaline which is 3,4,5-trimethoxyphenethylamine.
+It is also closely related to mescaline which is 3,4,5-trimethoxyphenethylamine and to 3,4-dimethoxyamphetamine (3,4-DMA).

+Use and effects

+According to Alexander Shulgin in his book PiHKAL (Phenethylamines I Have Known and Loved) and other publications, DMPEA is inactive in humans at doses of up to 1,000 mg orally and at a dose of 10 mg intravenously.